 If You Are Unable to Login to Router

-If you are unable to login to the Router using default passwords (admin, cusadmin or blank), try to login using the Wi-Fi Password.
+If you are unable to login to Router using default passwords (admin, cusadmin or blank), try to login using your current Wi-Fi Password.

-If this does not work, you will have to Reset the Router to Factory Default settings by pressing the Reset Button or Rest Hole located at the back of the Router.
+If this does not work, you can Reset the Router to its Factory Default settings by pressing the Reset Button or Rest Hole located at Back of the Router.

-Once the Router is Factory Reset, you will be able to login to Router using its default User Name and Password.
+Once the Router is Reset to its factory default settings, you will be able to login to Router using its default User Name and Password.